 Things falling through the cracks

 Employees are familiar with the “old” ways of working.
 Catching up during a “stand up” meeting, or grabbing a few minutes at the coffee machine.
 It’s much easier to make sure everyone understands their role when you’re working together in one space.
-Remote working calls for clearer communication of responsibilities.
+Remote and hybrid working calls for clearer communication of responsibilities.

-6 top tips for mitigating the risks
+6 top tips for mitigating the risks in remote working

 1. Make sure everyone has access to the right equipment